programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

 # Example: use Jupyter and Anaconda to script MALLET topic modelling.

-This is a digital-humanities-specific example of what's possible with a notebook.
-We demonstrate calling [MALLET](https://programminghistorian.org/lessons/topic-modeling-and-mallet) (a very popular tool in digital humanities research) from Jupyter using a python package (gensim).
+This is a digital-humanities-specific example of what's possible with the notebook environment.
+We demonstrate calling [MALLET](https://programminghistorian.org/lessons/topic-modeling-and-mallet) (a very popular tool in digital humanities research) from Jupyter using a python package (gensim) as an interface layer.
 We'll fit a MALLET LDA topic model on a collection of ee cummings poems.
 By combining Anaconda, Jupyter, python and MALLET, we can make our NLP analysis more easily reproducible and sharable.
+Parts of the below tutorial are drawn from tutorials available [here](https://radimrehurek.com/gensim/tutorial.html).

 Each of the blocks below can be copy & pasted into a notebook.
 Or [access the notebook directly]().